Kandersteg: Tourism

 A broad spectrum of accommodation characterises the village: from 5-star hotel to holiday apartments and camp sites.
-The World Scout Centre is located at the edge of the village.
-More than 14,000 Scouts from all over the world visit each year.
+Kandersteg International Scout Centre is located at the edge of the village.
+More than 16,000 Scouts from all over the world visit each year.
+The centre is run by a multi-national scouting volunteer team, called the "Pinkies".
 Several mountain huts belonging to the Swiss Alpine Club are located in the valley.